-DeLaet battled through back pain at PGA Championship for his best major finish
+Graham DeLaet played through pain at PGA Championship for best major finish

 Davies said they did some acupuncture, dry needling, cupping, muscle adjustments, soft-tissue work and applied a new product called a Luminas patch that uses electrons from natural anti-pain compounds, prior to Thursday.

-“Truth of the matter is, all of what we did would have been for not if it wasn’t for the fact that Graham has this playoff-hockey mentality where he can play through a lot of pain that a lot of players wouldn’t be able to play through,” said Davies.
+“Truth of the matter is, all of what we did would have been for naught if it wasn’t for the fact that Graham has this playoff-hockey mentality where he can play through a lot of pain that a lot of players wouldn’t be able to play through,” Davies said.

 “And if they could play through it, they wouldn’t have played at the level he could.
 It’s a massive testament to Graham.”

-DeLaet, who withdrew from the Barracuda Championship two weeks ago, said this season has been solid overall with six top-10 finishes.
+DeLaet, who withdrew from the Barracuda Championship two weeks ago, said this season has been solid over all, with six top-10 finishes.

-Still, as younger countrymen Nick Taylor, Mackenzie Hughes, and Adam Hadwin have all captured PGA Tour victories in the last few seasons, DeLaet wants more.
+Still, as younger countrymen Nick Taylor, Mackenzie Hughes, and Adam Hadwin have all captured PGA Tour victories in the past few seasons, DeLaet wants more.

 “I wouldn’t say I’m disappointed to not have a few more chances, but it’s tough,” he said.
 “It’s tough to get into that position and when you are, it’s harder to play well and finish it off.
 Obviously, I’ve never done it yet,” he said.